netwho/PacketReporter/PROJECT_SUMMARY.md

 # PacketReporter - Project Summary

-## Project Completion Status: ✅ COMPLETE
+## Project Status: 🟠 PUBLIC BETA (v0.2.0)

-Date: January 27, 2025
+Date: January 31, 2025

 ## What Was Accomplished

-Successfully decoupled the PacketReporter from the Communication Matrix Advanced project and created a standalone, production-ready project.
+Successfully decoupled the PacketReporter from the Communication Matrix Advanced project and created a standalone project currently in public beta testing.

 ## New Project Structure